-In addition to these two rooms, the WeatherMaster 6 features a screen room with floor dimensions measuring at 9’ x 6’.
-The screen room is actually floorless, which means you don’t have to worry about tearing the floor if you decide to set up some chairs and tables.
+In addition to these two rooms, the WeatherMaster 6 tent features a screened room with floor dimensions measuring at 9’ x 6’.
+The screened room is actually floorless, which means you don’t have to worry about tearing the floor if you decide to set up some chairs and tables.

-You could also throw a tarp over the screen room and use it as a storage space for camping in fair weather.
-If you’re bringing your dog camping, this floorless screen room might also be a great place for them.
+You could also throw a tarp over the screened room and use it as a storage space for camping in fair weather.
+If you’re bringing your dog camping, this floorless screened room might also be a great place for them.

 How much weather protection does the Weathermaster offer?